-Every year, thousands of people take the plunge and transform their dusty, barely-used garages into beautiful living spaces.
+Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

-When done properly, a garage remodeling project can be accomplished quickly and with few hiccups.
-If it’s not done correctly, you can experience safety hazards, fines, and costly rework.
+When done correctly, a garage remodeling project can be accomplished quickly and with few hiccups.
+You can experience safety hazards, fines, and costly rework if it’s not done correctly.

 Here are some things that you need to consider before converting your garage into a living space.

 Before you begin any project, you’ll need to settle on a set of requirements for the space.
 It’s best to finalize your vision for the apartment during this phase.